 No matter what you feel about Mel Gibson there is no doubt the man not only has an impressive resume as an actor, but transitioned into a great director as well with films like Passion of the Christ and one my favorites Hacksaw Ridge.
 In 1995 he took on double duty in front and behind the camera for Braveheart also starring James Cosmo, Brendan Gleeson, Tommy Flanagan, Angus Macfadyen, and Brian Cox.

 Braveheart follows William Wallace, a Scottish rebel who leads an uprising against the cruel English ruler Edward the Longshanks, who wishes to inherit the crown of Scotland for himself.
 When he was a young boy, William Wallace's father and brother, along with many others, lost their lives trying to free Scotland.
 Once he loses another of his loved ones, William Wallace begins his long quest to make Scotland free once and for all, along with the assistance of Robert the Bruce.
 Gibson is so good at what he does on both sides of the camera, but I had really forgotten how great this movie really is.
 Sure not all of the facts are fully accurate, but Gibson himself stated this with the changes meant to add a cinematic experience and it works all around.

-> I love this movie and so glad to see it get this 4K treatment.
+I love this movie and so glad to see it get this 4K treatment.
 The visuals are enhanced even further to make it an even more epic than it already was from beginning to end.
 In addition to the new 4K version of the film this release includes a ton of bonus features including commentary and featurettes that take you behind the scenes of bringing this epic to life.
-Step back onto the battlefield and grab your copy of Braveheart on 4K Ultra HD for the first time on May 15th from Paramount Home Entertainment.
+Step back onto the battlefield and grab your copy of Braveheart: 25th Anniversary 4k Ultra Steelbook available now from Paramount Home Entertainment.